The Boys (franchise): Production

+On June 10, 2022, Amazon renewed The Boys for a fourth season.
+On October 19, 2023, Gen V was renewed for a second season.

 Television series

 The Boys (2019–present)

 The first television series, The Boys, follows the eponymous team of vigilantes as they combat super-powered individuals who abuse their abilities.
 At the start of the series, Hughie Campbell is recruited to the Boys by Billy Butcher after the former's girlfriend Robin is accidentally killed by the speedster A-Train, while elsewhere, the superhero group known as the Seven are joined by Annie January, a young and hopeful heroine forced to face the truth about those she admires.
 As Butcher comes to odds with the Seven's unstable and violent leader, the Homelander, the two independently face the forces of Vought International executive Madelyn Stillwell and CEO Stan Edgar, as well as Edgar's daughter Victoria Neuman, and Homelander's father, Soldier Boy.

-The concept of a The Boys adaptation originated when Columbia Pictures optioned the then-ongoing comic for a film adaptation in February 2008, to be produced by Neal H. Moritz. and Phil Hay and Matt Manfredi writing the screenplay.
+The concept of an adaptation of The Boys originated when Columbia Pictures optioned the then-ongoing comic for a film adaptation in February 2008, to be produced by Neal H. Moritz. and Phil Hay and Matt Manfredi writing the screenplay.
 In August 2010, Adam McKay said that he had been signed on to direct the film.
 McKay added, "They already have a script and we're doing a rewrite on it so hopefully getting the whole thing into shape in the Fall with maybe a shoot happening in January."
 Columbia Pictures reported in February 2012 that it had dropped its option regarding a film adaptation of The Boys.
 However, Adam McKay said in a Twitter response that Paramount Pictures had picked it up, and that it was still in the works.
 On April 30, 2013, Manfredi and Hay were hired by Paramount to write the film, only for the project to enter development hell.

 In October 2015, it was reported that Cinemax had greenlit a television series adaptation of The Boys, and that Seth Rogen, Evan Goldberg and Eric Kripke were producing the series.
 In September 2017, Variety reported that Amazon Studios had picked up the series.
 The first season premiered on July 26, 2019, with a second season (also adapting Butcher, Baker, Candlestickmaker) premiering on September 4, 2020, and a third season (also adapting Herogasm) premiering on June 3, 2022.
-A fourth season of The Boys is in development.
+The fourth season of The Boys premiered on June 13, 2024.